localstack/docs/content/en/tutorials/lambda-ecr-container-images/index.md

 ## Creating a Lambda function

-To package & deploy a Lambda as a container image, we must need to create a Lambda function containing our code and a Dockerfile.
-Create a new directory and initialize create two files: `handler.py`, to save our Python-based Lambda function, and `Dockerfile`, to package our code and dependencies into a container image.
+To package & deploy a Lambda as a container image, we'll first create a Lambda function containing our code and a Dockerfile.
+Create a new directory and initialize it with two files: `handler.py`, to save our Python-based Lambda function, and `Dockerfile`, to package our code and dependencies into a container image.

 {{< command >}}
 $ mkdir -p lambda-container-image